missing-semester-cn/missing-semester-cn.github.io/_2020/command-line.md

 ```bash
 ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/id_ed25519
 ```
-You should choose a passphrase, to avoid someone who gets ahold of your private key to access authorized servers.
+You should choose a passphrase, to avoid someone who gets hold of your private key to access authorized servers.
 Use [`ssh-agent`](http://man7.org/linux/man-pages/man1/ssh-agent.1.html) or [`gpg-agent`](https://linux.die.net/man/1/gpg-agent) so you do not have to type your passphrase every time.

 If you have ever configured pushing to GitHub using SSH keys, then you have probably done the steps outlined [here](https://help.github.com/articles/connecting-to-github-with-ssh/) and have a valid key pair already.
 To check if you have a passphrase and validate it you can run `ssh-keygen -y -f /path/to/key`.